 Examples of Performing a Durbin-Watson Test

-For step-by-step examples of Durbin-Watson tests, refer to these two tutorials that explain how to perform the test using different statistical software:
+For step-by-step examples of Durbin-Watson tests, refer to these tutorials that explain how to perform the test using different statistical software: